 Medicaid saw a drastic expansion as a part of the Affordable Care Act (ACA).
 This resulted in an estimated 11 million more individuals qualifying than previously would not have.
 A United States Supreme Court ruling in 2012 clarified that states could not have their federal matching funds for Medicaid eliminated if they didn't expand under the ACA.
 Because of this, many states opted to not extend their coverage.
 All 37 states chose to extend benefits.

 Children are by far the largest group of enrollees in the Medicaid system.
-The program also helps nearly 60% of all nursing home residents and 37% of all childbirths in the United States.
+The program also helps 62% of all nursing home residents and 41% of all childbirths in the United States

 The guidelines for Medicaid eligibility are complicated at best.
 In general, applicants must fall into one of the following categories to be eligible:

-There are a host of other criteria that factor into Medicaid eligibility.
+There are a host of other criteria that factor into Medicaid eligibility, and it can change depending on the state that you live in.
 The CMS website is a great resource for understanding these factors.

 An interesting feature of Medicaid is that children can be eligible for Medicaid even when their parents are not.
 Many times, a parent’s income is too high to qualify for Medicaid but too low to qualify for private insurance.
 In these instances, the Children’s Health Insurance Program, or CHIP, is available to help bridge that gap and provide the necessary insurance coverage for uninsured children up to the age of 19 years old.